ivotron/quiho-popper/paper/paper.md

 parameters that determine their performance behavior, thus simulating different "versions" of the same application.
-In total, we have 10 benchmarks for which we can induce several performance regressions, for a total of 30 performance regressions.
-For brevity, in this section we present results for two applications, MariaDB [@widenius_mariadb_2009] and the STREAM-cycles.
+In total, we have 10 benchmarks for which we can induce several performance regressions, for a total of 20 performance regressions.
+For brevity, in this section we present results for two applications, MariaDB [@widenius_mariadb_2009] and a modified version of the STREAM benchmark.

-The MariaDB test is based on the `mysqlslap` utility for stressing the database.
-In our case we run the load test, which populates a database whose schema is specified by the user.
-In our case, we have a fixed set of parameters that load a 10GB database.
+The MariaDB test is based on the `mysqlslap` utility for stressing the database engine.
+In our case we run the data loading test, which populates a database whose schema is specified by the user.
+We have a fixed set of parameters that load a 10GB database.
 One of the exposed parameters is the one that selects the backend (storage engine in MySQL terminology).
 While the workload and test parameters are the same, the code paths are distinct and thus present different